 A practical drawback of the additive shift is that it perturbs the deeply bound spectrum in a nonuniform, strongly $v$-dependent manner.
-Using the vibrational levels computed from the original, unshifted 2013 MLR potentials\cite{Gunton2013Phys.Rev.A,Semczuk2013Phys.Rev.A} as a reference, we define the offsets \(\Delta E(v)=E_{\rm shifted}(v)-E_{\rm MLR,2013}(v)\), and compare the computed vibrational-levels with the shifted potentials from this work and the potential from Ref.~\cite{Julienne2014Phys.Rev.A}, which we refer to as the 2014/NIST potential.
-Fig.~\ref{fig:vibrational_shifts} shows that the induced shifts in vibrational levels are comparatively small for the most deeply bound levels and for levels very near dissociation, but become substantially larger for intermediate vibrational levels.
+Using the vibrational levels computed from the original, unshifted 2013 MLR potentials\cite{Gunton2013Phys.Rev.A,Semczuk2013Phys.Rev.A} as a reference, we define the offsets \(\Delta E(v)=E_{\rm shifted}(v)-E_{\rm MLR,2013}(v)\), and compare the computed vibrational levels with the shifted potentials from this work and the potential from Ref.~\cite{Julienne2014Phys.Rev.A}, which we refer to as the 2014/NIST potential.
+Figure~\ref{fig:vibrational_shifts} shows that the induced shifts in vibrational levels are comparatively small for the most deeply bound levels and for levels very near dissociation, but become substantially larger for intermediate vibrational levels.

-To reconcile the remaining theory--experiment discrepancies for ${}^{6}\mathrm{Li}$--${}^{7}\mathrm{Li}$ system without perturbing the deeply bound spectrum, it is desirable to refit the MLR potential simultaneously to spectroscopy data and near-threshold observables.
+To reconcile the remaining theory-experiment discrepancies for the ${}^{6}\mathrm{Li}$--${}^{7}\mathrm{Li}$ system without perturbing the deeply bound spectrum, it is desirable to refit the MLR potential simultaneously to spectroscopy data and near-threshold observables.
 To this end, additional spectroscopy and scattering measurements of the ${}^{6}\mathrm{Li}$--${}^{7}\mathrm{Li}$ system would be valuable.
-Such a global fit would eliminate reliance on ad hoc shift terms and yield a consistent description of both near-threshold and deeply bound states across all isotopologues.
+Such a global fit would eliminate reliance on \textit{ad hoc} shift terms and yield a consistent description of both near-threshold and deeply bound states across all isotopologs.